Globally Convergent Multilevel Training of Deep Residual Networks: Introduction

 Deep residual networks (ResNets)~\cite{he2016deep, he2016identity} are widely used network architectures, as they demonstrate state-of-the-art performance in complex statistical learning tasks.
 The ResNet architecture utilizes a so-called shortcut connection, which allows for the propagation of a signal directly from one block to another.
 The use of this shortcut connection enabled the training of networks with hundreds or even thousands of layers, which in turn provided an increase in network approximation power~\cite{haastad1991power}.
 Indeed, since the inception of ResNets, the performance of many learning tasks, e.g., from the field of computer vision~\cite{jung2017resnet, chen2017deeplab}, has been significantly improved.

-Despite their remarkable performance, however, ResNets suffer from a long training time.
-This is due to the fact that the convergence properties of many optimizers tend to deteriorate with the network depth.
+Despite their remarkable performance, ResNets suffer from a long training time.
+This is due to the fact that the convergence properties of many optimizers tend to deteriorate with the increasing network depth.
 Additionally, the cost associated with the forward-backward propagation (gradient evaluation) increases linearly with respect to the number of layers~\cite{chauvin1995backpropagation}.
+To mitigate the difficulty, different strategies have been proposed, e.g.,~networks with stochastic depth~\cite{huang2016deep}, spatially adaptive architectures~\cite{figurnov2017spatially}, or mollifying networks~\cite{gulcehre2016mollifying}.
 In this work, we propose to accelerate the training of ResNets by introducing a novel multilevel training strategy.
-The proposed method can be seen as an extension of the multilevel trust-region method (RMTR)~\cite{Gratton2008recursive, Gross2009}.
-Our actual design of the proposed training method was motivated by the following observations:
+The proposed method can be seen as an extension of the multilevel trust-region method~\cite{Gratton2008recursive, Gross2009}.
+The design of the proposed training method is motivated by the observations discussed in the following paragraphs.

 The training of ResNets is typically performed using variants of the stochastic gradient (SGD) method~\cite{robbins1951stochastic}, which construct search directions using a stochastic gradient estimator.
 Although these methods have a low computational cost per iteration, their convergence properties rely heavily on the choice of hyper-parameters.
 More precisely, it is important to carefully select a sequence of diminishing step-sizes to ensure convergence to a solution.
 To reduce the dependency of the solution method on the hyper-parameters, we propose to employ a trust-region based optimizer.
 The sequence of step-sizes is then determined automatically by the trust-region method~\cite{Conn2000trust}.